gneverov/morelibc/doc/functions.md

-# Morelib
+# Morelibc
-Morelib seeks to add more POSIX-like functions to newlib-based libc libraries for microcontrollers, such as newlib-nano and picolibc.

-In addition to picolibc or newlib-nano, morelib depends on FreeRTOS and the Raspberry Pi Pico SDK.

-The following functions with 🟢 status are implemented.
+## Function list
+Morelibc seeks to augment Picolibc with more functionality from the standard C/POSIX interfaces.
+Here is a list of which additional functions from these standards are implemented by Morelibc.
+Functions marked with 🟢 are implemented.
+Functions marked with 🔴 are not implemented.
+Some functions will never make sense to implement and they come with a note explaining the rationale.
+Other non-implemented functions may be implemented in the future.

 ## dirent.h